Re-Aged Debt Disputes: Fix an Incorrect Date of Delinquency Fast

 Re-Aged Debt Dispute Process

-Step 1 – Dispute with the CRAs
+Step 1 – Prepare your dispute to CRAs

-Step 3 – Escalate
+Step 4 – Escalate to the CFPB (optional)

-Step 4 – Legal Action
+Step 5 – Legal Action

 • Fair Credit Reporting Act, 15 U.S.C. §§ 1681c(a), 1681i, 1681n, 1681s-2(a)(5) (2022).